 On safari in Arusha National Park

-Arusha National Park is one of the most easily accessible of north-eastern Tanzania.
+Arusha National Park is one of the most easily accessible parks of north-eastern Tanzania.
 Situated between the peaks of Mt.
 Meru and Mt.
 Kilimanjaro (less than an hour’s drive from Kilimanjaro airport and only 20 minutes from the city of Arusha itself) the park is home to many varieties of smaller game as well as giraffe, elephant, Black and White Colobus monkey, water buffalo, bushbuck, and over 400 species of birdlife.

 Game drives Arusha National Park